17 Aug Embryo glue – does it work or not?

-Does embryo glue really work?
+Does embryo glue (or, strictly speaking, EmbryoGlue) really work?
 We were initially sceptical.
 A low-cost product that helps your embryo to implant?
 It sounded too good to be true.
-For fertility expert Robert Winston, it was.
-‘The embryo does not need glue to attach itself to the uterus’, he blogged.
-For him, the embryo is master of its own destiny.
-‘Adding substances is a very simplistic and unlikely solution.’
+Critics initially called embryo glue too simplistic.
+But has that view changed?

-If the idea of having an embryo glued into you doesn’t appeal, don’t panic.
-Despite its name, embryo glue isn’t really a glue at all.
-It’s a specially developed solution that contains, among other things, high levels of a substance called hyaluronan, also known as hyaluronic acid.
+Embryo glue isn’t really a glue at all.
+It’s a specially developed formula that contains, among other things, high levels of a substance called hyaluronan, also known as hyaluronic acid.

-Hyaluronan occurs naturally in your womb, fallopian tubes and ovaries.
-Studies have shown that it makes secretions from these organs stickier, aiding fertilisation and implantation.
-Embryo glue mimics those uterine secretions.
-On your embryo transfer day, your embryos are dipped into the ‘glue’.
-Then they’re placed in your uterus.
-The adhesive effect of the medium may help your embryos attach, enhancing implantation.
+Hyaluronan occurs naturally in your uterine lining.
+It makes secretions stickier, aiding the very complex process of implantation.
+Embryo glue mimics those endometrial secretions.
+On your embryo transfer day, your embryos are first dipped into the glue.
+Its adhesive effect may help your embryos attach, enhancing implantation.
 Some linings need that extra push.

-Like every new product or technique sold to the fertility sector, embryo glue has faced opposition.
-A 2012 study published in the journal Clinical and Experimental Obstetrics and Gynaecology cast doubt on its effects.
-That gave marketers of the product a very bad morning.
+Like many fertility add-ons, embryo glue faced resistance.
+An early study in the Clinical and Experimental Obstetrics and Gynaecology cast doubt on its effects.
+That gave the makers of the product a very bad morning.
 Other reviews, and clinical reaction, have been mixed.

-But more recent research suggests otherwise – and it certainly swayed us.
-For example, a review carried out by the Cochrane Menstrual Disorders and Sub-Fertility Group, published in the respected Cochrane Database of Systematic Reviews in 2014, showed more promising results.
+But more recent research suggests otherwise.
+A review carried out by the Cochrane Menstrual Disorders and Sub-Fertility Group, published in the respected Cochrane Database of Systematic Reviews, showed more promising results.

-The review explored the benefits of assisted reproduction techniques involving adherence compounds (including hyaluronic acid) and their effect on embryo implantation.
-The results of 17 studies were analysed and compared.
-The authors concluded that the evidence does suggest that clinical pregnancy and live birth rates are improved by the use of hyaluronic acid.
-Other studies suggest embryo glue may be particularly beneficial for women who’ve had repeated implantation failure or unexplained infertility.
+The evidence suggested that clinical pregnancy and live birth rates are improved by the use of hyaluronic acid.
+Other studies suggest embryo glue may be particularly beneficial for women with repeated implantation failure or unexplained infertility.

-Let’s talk money.
-The good news is that, like an endometrial scratch, embryo glue is a relatively low-cost fertility add-on.
+Money-wise, embryo glue is a relatively low-cost fertility add-on.
 It’s not going to break the bank.
 Clinic fees are around £200.
 It’s non-contentious, so any patient can request it and clinics are unlikely to object.